DataTig/DataTig/docs/tutorial/encouraging-contributions.rst

 DataTig can help us do this, but before it does that, it needs to know where your data lives.

 Edit the `datatig.yml` file.
-We need to add a new section:
+We need to add a new section at the bottom:

 .. code-block:: yaml